 We’ve been working with our current millwright since 1998.
 We’ve got a great working relationship and he knows the site inside out.
 Together with the site staff and our conservation colleagues he advises us on repairs, replacements and operating the mill.

-Entry is free to Stanley Mills and New Abbey Corn Mill on National Mills Weekend on Saturday 12 and Sunday 13 May 2018.
+Enjoy free entry to our two sites – Stanley Mills and New Abbey Corn Mill over the weekend as we celebrate National Mills Weekend on Saturday 11 and Sunday 12 May 2019.